Geometric Generalization of Neural Operators from a Kernel Integral Perspective: Neural Layers for Kernel Integrals

-Here $\kappa$ is translation-invariant in the displacement $x-y$ and has a singularity at the origin.
-For boundary integrals ($\calD = \partial\Omega$), the kernel may also depend on the outward unit normals $n_x$ and $n_y$; in the cases we consider, this dependence enters multiplicatively, which covers the kernels listed in \Cref{tab:kernel-short-range-approximation}.
+where $\kappa$ is translation-invariant in the displacement $x-y$ and may have a singularity at the origin.
+It may also depend on the outward unit normals $n_x$ and $n_y$.
+For the kernels considered in this work, the normal dependence enters multiplicatively, encompassing the examples listed in \cref{tab:kernel-short-range-approximation}.

-We first describe the approximation of the smooth long-range component and then the treatment of the localized short-range component.
-We then combine these ingredients to construct the proposed multiscale point cloud neural layer.
+We first describe the approximation of the smooth long-range component and then develop a local approximation of the short-range component, and finally combine these ingredients to construct the proposed multiscale point cloud neural layer.